 Hardware evolutions: no change in the device size!

-The most visible changes are the use of the new black OMRON relay, better insulated and more powerful, and the new strengthened isolated DC/DC converter used in the Yocto-Amp and the Yocto-Watt.
+The most visible changes are the use of the new black OMRON relay, better isolated and more powerful, and the new strengthened isolated DC/DC converter used in the Yocto-Amp and the Yocto-Watt.
 For the Yocto-Volt, we added an additional protection by impedance.
 The new version of the Yocto-Watt also includes an external oscillator in order to better the time accuracy of the calculation of the total consumed energy.
 Recent versions have an improved safety markings.

 The change of DC/DC converter in the Yocto-Amp and on the Yocto-Watt unfortunately implies a price increase of 15% for these modules.
 However, if you need a large quantity of these modules to work on voltages exempt from temporary overvoltages, we can still manufacture the previous revision at the original price.

-Before you connect one of these modules to a hazardous live voltage, take the time to read the security recommendations in the documentation, in particular the whole of chapter 1 and paragraph 2.3 about Safety insulation.
+Before you connect one of these modules to a hazardous live voltage, take the time to read the security recommendations in the documentation, in particular the whole of chapter 1 and paragraph 2.3 about Safety isolation.
 We did our best for the safety advice to be useful and not too boring to read, so to stay a loyal customer for many more years, don't skip it!